apache/wicket-site/contribute/index.md

 If you want to work on Wicket 8, you need to check out the _master_ branch.

 If you want to work on Wicket 7, you need to check out the _wicket-7.x_ branch.

-If you want to work on an issue for Wicket 6, you'll need to check out the _wicket-6.x_ branch.

 When you are ready with your change you can ask us to review your changes and to integrate it into Wicket by creating a Pull Request.